estavillo97/Machine-Learning-Health-Industry/README.md

 ## How To Use The Project

 ### Data Cleaning
-The first thing to do is work with the data, to clean it and transform it to extract more meaningful features for the predictive model, sci-kit learn library helps with that, combined with numpy, pandas and pyplot is possible to build the predictive model
+The first thing to do is work with the data, clean it, and transform it to extract more meaningful features for the predictive model, sci-kit learn library helps with that, combined with numpy, pandas and pyplot is possible to build the predictive model